raoulus/express-bootstrap-middleware/README.md

-# express-bootstrap-middleware
+# express-bootstrapper

 ## Prerequisites
-- Create folder `middleware` in app-root
-- (optional) To load the middleware in order you have to provide a JSON configuration named `middleware.json` in app-root
+- Create a JSON configuration named `bootstrap.json` in the root folder of your app

 ## Usage
 ```